NiklasGollenstede/nix-wiplib/modules/base.nix.md

         boot.kernelParams = lib.mkBefore ([ "panic=10" ] ++ (lib.optional cfg.panic_on_fail "boot.panic_on_fail")); # Reboot on kernel panic (showing the printed messages for 10s), panic if boot fails. »boot.panic_on_fail« also applies to systemd-initrd.
         #boot.kernelParams = [ "systemd.debug_shell" ]; # This is supposed to enable the service (included with systemd) that opens a root shell on tty9.
 This seems to only work in Stage 2.
         # might additionally want to do this: https://stackoverflow.com/questions/62083796/automatic-reboot-on-systemd-emergency-mode
-    }) (if nixosVersion >= "25.11" then { # Show unit names instead of descriptions in systemctl status output and during boot. systemd.settings.Manager.StatusUnitFormat = lib.mkDefault "name"; boot.initrd.systemd.settings.Manager.StatusUnitFormat = lib.mkDefault "name";
+    }) (if modulesVersion >= "25.11" then { # Show unit names instead of descriptions in systemctl status output and during boot. systemd.settings.Manager.StatusUnitFormat = lib.mkDefault "name"; boot.initrd.systemd.settings.Manager.StatusUnitFormat = lib.mkDefault "name";
     } else {
         systemd.extraConfig = "StatusUnitFormat=name"; boot.initrd.systemd.extraConfig = "StatusUnitFormat=name";